nmogire/tcp-library-implementation/README.md

 # tcp-library-implementation
 A network protocol programming exercise.
-Implementing a simulation of the tcp socket library specified in RFC793
+Implementing a simulation of the tcp socket library specified in RFC793.

-This project implements the TCP connection state machine in the diagram below, reproduced from rfc793:
+This project is an implementation of the TCP connection state machine in the diagram below, reproduced from rfc793:

   ```
                                             +---------+ ---------\         active OPEN